lazarbankovic/hilink-ld2450/README.md

 # hilink-ld2450
-This is a serial driver for Hilink's ld2450 radar driver.
+This is a serial driver for Hilink's ld2450 radar module.

 Usage is really simple: